Pakistan PM says expulsion of Afghans a response to Taliban non-cooperation

 Instead, evidence suggested militants had been facilitated in Afghanistan, said Kakarm in an unusually strongly-worded statement against the Taliban, who for years were considered to be close allies of Pakistan.

-A spokesman for the Taliban administration did not immediately respond to a request for comment.
-They have previously denied the accusations.
+A spokesman for the Taliban administration, Zabihullah Mujahid, in a statement denied the accusations.

 Kakar said Islamabad had hoped the Taliban's ascent to power in 2021, which followed the withdrawal of U.S.-led foreign forces from the country, would bring peace and cooperation.